Asiatik/codezilla/Sorting/Heap Sort/Readme.md

 # Heap Sort
 Heap sort is a selection based algorithm.
-It has an ideia similar to Selection Sort.
-However, instead o search the element in a list (or array), the Heap Sort search the elements in a balanced tree computed as a Heap.
+It has an idea similar to Selection Sort.
+However, instead of searching for the element in a list (or array), in Heap Sort you search the elements in a balanced tree computed as a Heap.
 The time complexiy of Heap Sort is allways O(nlogn).